 Consumers are far from being "back to normal" and they’re testing the waters going back to their pre-COVID activities.
 This next post-vaccination year, we will likely see just as much change as we did during the pandemic itself.
 A recent Digsite research study uncovered which activities, products and services consumers want to keep and their direct thoughts about how their life changed.
 Before we get into those results, we wanted to talk about how we as Insights Professionals are evolving to address continued, rapid marketplace change.

 Qualitative research is essential to solving today's business challenges that are socially intricate, involving changing behaviors and subtle interdependencies.
 More flexible qualitative methods can help guide faster and more accurate business decisions, and have proven to be essential for client-side teams.

 Rapid consumer behavior changes, shifting budgets and remote work have created new challenges for consumer insights pros.
 In this blog post, I share conversations with three industry leaders who discuss their top challenges and their plans for overcoming these challenges.

 When it comes to conducting fast, iterative research, it can be hard to comb through the technology options and understand what is unique or different about the various platforms.
 This up-front look at our quantitative + qualitative research solution will walk you through five ways Digsite is unique and why it might be relevant for your organization.

 It’s been a challenging year, to say the least.
-As we wrap up 2020 and look ahead to 2021, we wanted to uncover the biggest challenges currently facing market researchers.
+As we look ahead to 2021 and beyond, we wanted to uncover the biggest challenges currently facing market researchers.
 So we did what we do best: designed and conducted a study of 145 insights pros to learn more about the difficulties they’re facing – and then provide ways to address them.
 Here’s what we learned.